AmirHosseinShahraki/Boxygen/README.md

 **State Machine Saga for User Registration Flow:** Complex user registration process managed with a Saga.

-**API Gateway Pattern:** A single point of entry for clients with an API Gateway using Ocelot.
+**API Gateway Pattern:** A single entry point for clients with an API Gateway using Ocelot.

 **Clean Architecture:** Each project within the services maintains a clean separation of concerns.

 ## Contribution
-Contributions to this project are welcome.
-Please ensure that you adhere to the Clean Architecture guidelines when adding new features or services.
+I want you to know that contributions to this project are welcome.
+Please adhere to the Clean Architecture guidelines when adding new features or services.

 ## License
 This project is open-sourced under the MIT License.
 See the LICENSE file for more information.